TranPhucVinh/C/Environment/Bazel for library.md

-# Build with header files and library
+# Build with header files and library in the same folcder

 ```sh
 ├── main.c